-227 The TOE shall meet the requirement "Timing of identification (FIA_UID.1/PM)" as specified below.
+257 The TOE shall meet the requirement "Timing of identification (FIA_UID.1/PM)" as specified below.

-FIA_UID.1/PM Timing of Identification
+FIA_UID.1/PM Timing of identification

-FIA_UID.1.1/PM The TSF shall allow the secure start-up or wake-up without access to data objects and containers stored in the external memory on behalf of the user to be performed before the user is identified.
+FIA_UID.1.1/PM The TSF shall allow the secure start-up or wake-up with downloading the image from the external memory on behalf of the user to be performed before the user is identified.

-FIA_UID.1.2/PM The TSF shall require each user to be successfully identified before allowing any other TSF-mediated actions on behalf of that user.
+FIA UID.1.2/PM The TSF shall require each user to be successfully identified before allowing any other TSF-mediated actions on behalf of that user.

-Refinement: The user is the TOE itself.
+Refinement: The user is the 3S itself.
 The data objects and containers stored in the external memory need to be identified before any further action.